 Is one of your new year resolutions to get on top of your life admin?
 Do you have up to date estate planning documents?
 Australians are generally pretty good at making sure they have adequate insurances to cover circumstances relating to health, cars and property.
-However according to the NSW Government a staggering 45% of Australians do not have a valid will and for many that have one, the documents are out of date and do not reflect current wishes.
+However it’s estimated that almost half of Australians do not have a valid will and for many that have one, the documents are out of date and do not reflect current wishes.

 A basic estate plan should have 3 essential documents including a Will, Power of Attorney and Enduring Guardianship.
 As you can see from the diagram below, a Will covers your assets in the event of your death whereas the Power of Attorney and Enduring Guardianship cover your affairs in the event of your incapacity.
 All three documents are equally as important given they cover off on different scenarios.
 More information on each document is outlined below.